sjstretton/screwed/02-ProgressAndProblems.md

-# PART 2: AN INQUIRY INTO ECONOMIC PROGRESS
+# PART 2:  PROGRESS AND PROBLEMS: AN OVERVIEW OF OUR INQUIRY

 # Q1: What Would An Economy Fit For Our Children look like?